cubiclesoft/php-flexforms/docs/flex_forms.md

 * mode (select) - A string containing one of "select", "radio", or "checkbox" (multiple only).
 FlexForms form handlers may change an input mode to the special string "formhandler".
 * cols (table) - An array of column headers.
 Not HTML encoded.
 * rows (table) - An array of arrays where each subarray represents a row.
 Not HTML encoded.
 Note that collecting thousands of rows of data may cause PHP to run out of memory.
 Use the "callback" option to output rows as they are processed.
+* nowrap (table) - An array of columns to apply a 'nowrap' class to.
+It is up to CSS to actually apply the relevant style.
 * callback (table) - A valid callback function for a callback that returns the next set of rows to process.
 The callback function must accept no parameters - callback().
 * multiple (file) - A boolean that indicates whether or not this is a multiple file selection element.
 Browser support varies.